tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

  of existing features to capture the non-linear relations between the original features.
 See [FeatureGenerator](../feature_engineering/feature_generator.md) for a description of the parameters.
+ Attributes created by the class are attached to the ATOM instance.
 </div>
 <br />